-Picky eaters refers to anyone who eats only eat certain foods, or will refuse to try any new ones.
+Picky eaters refer to anyone who eats only eat certain foods or will refuse to try any new ones.
 This is very commonly be seen in children, who will only eat basic foods rather than trying various foods.
 There are many causes for this and in many situations, your child will grow out of it.
 In some children, their sensors are extremely sensitive, making them hypersensitive to sights, textures or smells of foods, which can impact their decisions to try new ones.

 Try to introduce a few of these throughout the weeks to see if your child will begin to try new foods.
 While they do not need to try all new foods, a sign of 2 to 5 attempts is good.
 However, during this time period it is also a good idea to look for any bad signs.
 For example:

 While all of these on an odd occasion are normal, it is important to look out for them occurring multiple times within a short period.

 At SpeechAim, our highly skilled and knowledgeable specialists can help your child to try a range of new foods.

 Using specially tailored programs designed for your child, we can help your child to understand new foods as well as the benefits that come with them.
 With only a few therapy sessions, we aim to have your child trying various new foods both at home and during our sessions.
 Whether your child is more open to discovering new foods or your child is incredibly resistant, we aim to offer the proper support in order to break down those avoidant food habits.
 We want to work to a point in which trying new foods is no longer an issue for your child, but something they actually enjoy!